Instructional Materials, Review Reports, and Tools

 In partnership with DOH, OSPI conducts regular reviews of instructional materials to support districts in meeting state requirements for the delivery of sexual health education, including HIV prevention education.
 For information about why and how instructional materials reviews are conducted, see About the State-Level Sexual Health Education Curriculum Reviews.

 Inclusion of a title in a review does not constitute "approval" for district use.
-Please see comments and scores to determine consistency.
-Exclusion of a title in a review does not constitute lack of consistency with state requirements, as we have limited resources for each review.
+Please see comments and scores to determine consistency with requirements.
+Exclusion of a title in a review does not constitute lack of consistency with state requirements.

 Curriculum Review Reports